The Castle of Roccavaldina

 Around the year 1000 Ruggero the Norman passed the strait with 500 cavalieri and progressively regained Sicily.
 Under the Norman rule of the territory the control of the fiefdom passed to the Monastery of S. Maria la Scala.

 After the Sicilian Vespers of the 1282 the Aragonese took over Sicily, who, to ingratiate themselves with the people, handed over noble titles, assigning fiefs and estates to the families who had helped them.
-The castle belonged to the feudal families Gioieni, Chestnut, La Grua, Rocca, Mauro.
+The castle belonged to the feudal families Gioieni, Chestnut, La Grua, Roll, Mauro.

 In the 1409 the castle came to Nicolò Castagna, a powerful and unassailable man who became viceroy in the 1421.
 Under the Aragonese reign of Alfonso V the castle from a simple fortress became a noble palace.